max200pl/Learning/Docker/Docs/Section_11_Kubernetes_Main_Concepts.md

 - role back the failed deployment
 - deployments can be scaled dynamically (increase or decrease the number of pods)

+### Service (object)

+- exposed pods to the cluster (outside world)
+- can allow access to the pods from the outside world (pod IP address is not static)

 ### Nodes

 - physical or virtual machine that runs the containers